-- Major mobile device chip provider in defending a seven-patent investigation brought at the International Trade Commission.
+- Major mobile device chip provider in defending a seven-patent investigation brought at the International Trade Commission (ITC).
 The Complainant alleged that the seven patents covered various aspects of graphical processing units (GPUs) contained within accused smartphones.
-After accelerated discovery and a multi-day evidentiary hearing, the ALJ determined that no violation of section 337 had been established.
-Over Complainant's objections, the full International Trade Commission declined to review the ALJ's initial determination of no violation.
+After accelerated discovery and a multi-day evidentiary hearing, the Administrative Law Judge (ALJ) determined that no violation of section 337 had been established.
+Over Complainant's objections, the full ITC declined to review the ALJ's initial determination of no violation.
 Complainant appealed to the Federal Circuit, but subsequently dismissed the appeal as well as a parallel district court action.

-- Leading mobile telecommunications provider in defending patent litigation suit in District of Delaware related to mobile payment technology; obtained favorable Markman ruling and stipulated judgment of noninfringement; Federal Circuit confirmed on appeal.
+- Leading mobile telecommunications provider in defending patent litigation suit in District of Delaware related to mobile payment technology; obtained favorable Markman ruling and stipulated judgment of noninfringement.
+The Federal Circuit confirmed on appeal.

-- LCD panel maker in defending patent litigation suit in Eastern District of Texas relating to LCD driver technology; obtained favorable Markman ruling and summary judgment of noninfringement; case settled on appeal
+- LCD panel maker in defending patent litigation suit in Eastern District of Texas relating to LCD driver technology; obtained favorable Markman ruling and summary judgment of noninfringement.
+The case settled on appeal.

-- Leading e-commerce provider in defending patent litigation suit in Eastern District of Texas and Northern District of California relating to database searching technology; after transfer, obtained summary judgment of invalidity; Federal Circuit dismissed appeal
+- Leading e-commerce provider in defending patent litigation suit in Eastern District of Texas and Northern District of California relating to database searching technology; after transfer, obtained summary judgment of invalidity.
+The Federal Circuit dismissed appeal.

-- Leading telecommunicaitons provider in defending patent litigation suit in the Eastern District of Texas related to automated messaging; obtained favorable Markman ruling; case settled after Markman and filing of multiple CBM requests.
+- Leading telecommunications provider in defending patent litigation suit in the Eastern District of Texas related to automated messaging; obtained favorable Markman ruling.
+The case settled after Markman and filing of multiple CBM requests.

-- Online financial services provider in defending patent litigation in the Eastern District of Texas relating to online banking security and alert technology; led joint defense group effort to encourage Court to adopt schedule delaying discovery and permitting defendants to file early summary judgment briefing; after Court adopted defendants' proposed schedule, obtained dismissal of client without prejudice.
+- Online financial services provider in defending patent litigation in the Eastern District of Texas relating to online banking security and alert technology; led joint defense group effort to encourage Court to adopt schedule delaying discovery and permitting defendants to file early summary judgment briefing.
+After the Court adopted defendants' proposed schedule, obtained dismissal of client without prejudice.